dariushghasemi/metabolites_Mediation_Analysis/README.md

-# metabolites_Mediation_Analysis
+# Metabolites Mediation Analysis

-- Metabolites transformed by natural logarithm.
+- Metabolites are already transformed by logarithm function.

 ### Medation analysis steps
 - Step 1 is already done by GWAS.